 Electricity in Mexico is the same as in the United States: the ungrounded two-prong plug is used for 110 volts, 60 hertz appliances.
 Appliances with 3 prongs or an enlarged prong will require an adapter.

 Cash machines are readily available in Mexico City, but become increasingly difficult to find outside of the main urban areas.
 There are several cash machines at the airport which makes it very easy and convenient to withdraw cash.
-While American dollars are widely accepted, we recommend changing money at the airport so that you have Mexican Pesos for airport porters, taxis, etc.
+While American dollars are widely accepted, we recommend changing money so that you have Mexican Pesos for airport porters, taxis, etc.

 Credit cards are accepted in most, but not all, areas.